 The Gillette Mach3 is a men’s cartridge razor with three blades.
 The reusable handle has rubber grips for a firm hold.
 For the price, you get a super-smooth shave with no nicks thanks to the built-in lubricated blades.

-- Gillette razors for men with stronger-than-steel blades stay sharper longer (vs. Sensor3)
+- STRONGER-THAN-STEEL razor blades that stay sharper longer (vs. Sensor3)

 Best Overall Razor